Abundance of wild historic behavior: Wild historic behavior

 This sequence $\underline z$ is such that its positive $\sigma$-orbit visits a very small $\ell_n$-cylinder around the $\kappa_n$th element of $\underline p_n$.
 By the definition of $\kappa_n$ and of $\ell_n$, for any fixed $\underline p_h$ and any given cylinder $[\underline p_h]_m$, with $m\ge1$, we have for all $n\ge1$ such that $\kappa_n=h$ \begin{itemize} \item[(P1)] $\sigma^i(\sigma^{\ell_n}(\underline z))$ belongs to $[\underline p_h]_m$ for $i=0,\pi_h,2\pi_h,\cdots, \tau\pi_h$, where $\tau=[\ell_n/\pi_h]$ and $\pi_h=\pi(\underline p_h)$ is the (minimum) period of $\underline p_h$; \item[(P2)] $\sum_{j=\ell_n}^{2\ell_n} \chi_{[\underline p_h]_m}(\sigma^j(\underline z)) \ge\tau\ge \ell_n\frac{\tau}{\tau\pi_h+r}\ge\frac{\ell_n}{\pi_h}\frac{\tau}{1+\tau}\ge\frac{\ell_n}{2\pi_h}$. \end{itemize} Since

 and $\kappa_n=h$ for infinitely many positive integers $n$, we obtain

 Moreover, if $\underline p_h=(a_i)_{i\ge0}$, then there are periodic orbits $p_j\in\per(\sigma)$ whose first $m+1$ symbols are $a_0,\dots,a_m$ and whose period is any positive integer $q_j>m+jN$; and these periodic orbits also belong to $[\underline p_h]_m$ (as well as some of its iterates, as in item (1) above whenever $\kappa_n=j$).
-In addition, fixing $q_j$, there are at least as many periodic orbits $p_j$ with period $q_j$ as above as letters in $S^j$.
-Therefore, (\ref{eq:cotacilindro}) together with Lemma~\ref{Lema005454b} implies
+In addition, fixing $q_j$, there are at least as many periodic orbits $p_j$ with period $q_j$ as above as there are letters in $S^j$.\footnote{We denote $S^j$ the family of all concatenations of $j$ letters from $S$.} Therefore, (\ref{eq:cotacilindro}) together with Lemma~\ref{Lema005454b} implies

-Even if the set of symbols is finite $\#S<\infty$, then $(\#S)^j$ increases exponentially fast in $j$ and we get $\eta_z([\underline p_h]_m)=\infty$.
+Even if the set $S$ of symbols is finite, then $(\#S)^j$ increases exponentially fast in $j$ and we get $\eta_z([\underline p_h]_m)=\infty$.
 Clearly, we can use any $m\ge1$ and also replace $\underline p_h$ by $\sigma^i(\underline p_h)$ in the above argument for all $i\ge1$.
 In addition, the set of accumulation points of the $\sigma$-orbit of $\underline z$ is $\XX$, because $\per(\sigma)$ is dense in $\XX$.